License agreement for the use of the MailUp Platform

 9. Rights of Data Subjects.

 9.2 MailUp assistance in Data Subject requests.
-MailUp agrees (considering the nature of the Client Personal Data processing) to provide reasonable assistance to the Controller in the fulfilment of its obligations regarding their rights pursuant to Chapter III GDPR through: (a) where possible, the provision of specific functionalities in the Processor Services; (b) compliance with the commitments pursuant to Section 9.1 (Response to Data Subject requests).
+MailUp agrees (considering the nature of the Client Personal Data processing) to provide reasonable assistance to the Data Controller in the fulfilment of its obligations regarding their rights pursuant to Chapter III GDPR through: (a) where possible, the provision of specific functionality in the Data Processor’s Services;

 10. Data Transfers.

-10.1 Data storage and processing facilities. the Controller agrees and authorizes MailUp to process (also through Subprocessors) Client Personal Data both within and outside the EEA, provided that such processing is supported by suitable Transfer Procedures, to be indicated in Appendix 3.
+10.1 Data storage and processing facilities.
+The Data Controller agrees and authorizes MailUp to process (also through Sub-processors) Client Personal Data both within and outside the EEA, provided that such processing is supported by suitable Transfer Procedures, to be indicated in Appendix 3.

-(a) ensure, through a written contract or other binding legal deed that:
+(a) ensure, through a written agreement or other binding legal deed that:

-(i) the Subprocessor may only access and utilise Client Personal Data to the extent necessary to fulfil the obligations subcontracted to it in accordance with the Contract (including this Data Processing Agreement) and the Transfer Procedures;
+(i) the Sub-processor may only access and utilise Client Personal Data to the extent necessary to fulfil the obligations subcontracted to it in accordance with the Agreement (including this Data Processing Agreement) and with the Mechanisms of Transfer;

-11.4 Faculty to object to change of Subprocessor.
+11.4 Right to object to change of Sub-processors.
 The parties agree that:

 (c) if no objection as set out in Section 11.4(b) is received, MailUp agrees to send an updated version of Appendix 3 to the Notification E-mail Address, which shall become integral part of this Data Processing Agreement.